Vice-President (People) and Chief People Officer

 - other positions of influence with a business or company including acting as an advisor for that business or company.

+Staff undertaking such outside work are representing themselves and no agreement has been entered into between QUT and an external entity.
 Outside work may be ‘related outside work’ or ‘unrelated outside work’.

 Related outside work means any activity that is in the area of expertise for which the staff member is employed by QUT.

 Unrelated outside work means any activity that is neither related nor similar to the staff member's work, duties or responsibilities (as determined by QUT) and where QUT is not a party to the contract.

 Refer to Register of Authorities and Delegations (C090, VC225, VC226, VC227, VC228, VC229, VC236) (QUT staff access only)

 MOPP B/8.7 Conflict of interest